News release from Greater Fort Wayne, Inc.:

 Computer Science, IPFW

-For more information about GFW Fellows,.
+For more information about GFW Fellows, visit the website.

 About Greater Fort Wayne Inc